Independent SAP BTP Architect

 What I actually do

-- Issue a written verdict: what must change vs what must not change.
+- Issue a written verdict — what must change, what must remain.

 What these engagements are not